Energy Correlators Resolving Proton Spin: Target Fragmentation and Nucleon Energy Correlators

 \end{widetext} The NEC provides a joint description of the struck parton distribution and the energy flows of forward QCD jets originating from spectator fragmentations.
-The associated energy flow operator $\hat{ \mathcal{E}} (\theta)$ acts only on the collinear sector, thus, if $\hat{ \mathcal{E}} (\theta)$ were set to the identity, i.e.\,, in the absence of detectors in the forward region, NECs reduce to standard PDFs and the resulting factorization formula coincides with that of inclusive DIS.
-From this perspective, the Wilson coefficients are identical to the DIS coefficient functions~\cite{Blumlein:2022gpp, Vermaseren:2005qc,Moch:2007rq,Moch:2008fj,Zijlstra:1993sh,Vogt:2008yw,Zijlstra:1992qd,Moch:1999eb}, and the UV renormalization of NECs matches that of the conventional PDFs, for instance
+The associated energy-flow operator $\hat{ \mathcal{E}} (\theta)$ acts only on the collinear sector, thus, if $\hat{ \mathcal{E}} (\theta)$ were set to the identity, i.e.\,, in the absence of detectors in the forward region, NECs reduce to standard PDFs and the resulting factorization formula coincides with that of inclusive DIS.
+From this perspective, the Wilson coefficients $\mathscr{C}^{\Gamma}_{i}$ are identical to the DIS coefficient functions~\cite{Blumlein:2022gpp, Vermaseren:2005qc,Moch:2007rq,Moch:2008fj,Zijlstra:1993sh,Vogt:2008yw,Zijlstra:1992qd,Moch:1999eb}, and the UV renormalization of NECs matches that of the conventional PDFs, for instance

-where the NECs are and must be parameterized by hadronic logarithm $\ln E_N \sin \theta/\mu$, $E_N$ being the energy of the incoming target $N$, in DIS $E_N = Q/(2x)$.
-The multiplicative renormalization factor $ \widehat{Z}_\text{S}^\text{PDF}$ is the standard PDF UV renormalization factor for the singlets, the associated Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP)~\cite{Gribov:1972ri,Lipatov:1974qm,Altarelli:1977zs} evolution kernel reads
+where the NECs are and must be parametrized by hadronic logarithm $\ln E_N \sin \theta/\mu$, with $E_N$ being the energy of the incoming target $N$, in DIS $E_N = Q/(2x)$.
+The multiplicative renormalization factor $ \widehat{Z}_\text{S}^\text{PDF}$ is the standard PDF UV renormalization factor for the singlets, and the associated Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP)~\cite{Gribov:1972ri,Lipatov:1974qm,Altarelli:1977zs} evolution kernel reads

-Alternatively, one could consider the Bjorken-$x$ weighted energy correlation in Mellin space, defined in eq.~(\ref{eq:mellin-EEC}).
+Alternatively, one could consider the Bjorken-$x$ weighted energy correlation in Mellin space, defined in Eq.~(\ref{eq:mellin-EEC}).
 To this end, we first introduce the Mellin moment of NECs,